space307/pure-index/README.md

 # 🌿 Pure Index

 Pure Index is a tool for packages.
 It helps to clean your packages of unused exports with ease.<br />
-And it's also very fast ⚡️
+And it’s also speedy ⚡️

 ## Motivation